Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Setting and main results

 \section{Setting and main results}

-We first discuss in Section~\ref{sec:structural} the general structure of the discretization schemes we consider, and illustrate the relevance of the structural assumptions we make by various examples in Section~\ref{sec:exampl-numer-schem}.
+We first discuss in Section~\ref{sec:structural} the general structure of the discretization schemes we consider (the relevance of the structural assumptions we make is illustrated later on by various examples in Section~\ref{sec:exampl-numer-schem}).
 We then state the main results of this work in Section~\ref{sec:main_results}, namely minoration and drift conditions uniform in the discretization timestep, from which we immediately deduce a geometric convergence with a rate uniform in the timestep as well.